18F/identity-analytics-etl/docs/draft/etl-pipeline-debug-guide-v1.rst

 Do we have data in Redshift?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This sql scripts gives you counts of rows we copied every days.
+Currently, we manually run this sql scripts every week.
+It gives me counts of rows we have every days.
 You can visually check if there is missing data.
 If you observed significant drop in any date, it means that **ETL Pipeline is having problems.**

 .. code-block:: SQL